MayankSahu1005/QueueCTL/ReadMe.md

-# 🧰 QueueCTL — CLI-based Background Job Queue System
+#  QueueCTL — CLI-based Background Job Queue System

-`queuectl` is a **Node.js-based background job queue** that allows you to enqueue, manage, and execute background jobs with retries, persistence, and a Dead Letter Queue (DLQ).
-It supports background workers, exponential backoff, configurable retry counts, job timeouts, and optional features like job priorities, delayed jobs, metrics, and dashboards.
+`queuectl` **is a Node.js-based background job queue** that lets you add, manage, and run background jobs with retries, persistence, and a Dead Letter Queue (DLQ).
+It supports background workers, exponential backoff, configurable retry counts, job timeouts, and optional features such as job priorities, delayed jobs, metrics, and dashboards.

 ---